vic1707/AutoPlay-PokeMeow-Discord/README.md

 ### On your pc
 1. Install your favorite version of python 3 and add it to PATH.
 2. If not done already download this repo on your computer as zip and unzip it.
-3. Inside of the repo type the following command `python -m pip install -r requirments.txt` (If your on a linux distribution or MacOS you got a specify the python version so it's `python3 ...`)
+3. Inside of the repo type the following command `python -m pip install -r requirements.txt` (If your on a linux distribution or MacOS you got a specify the python version so it's `python3 ...`)

 ### On your discord
 4. a.
 You got to activate your Pokemeow account (type `;p` at least once)